alexandru/opencode-shell-safety/README.md

 ### With OpenCode Zen

-[OpenCode Zen](https://opencode.ai/zen) provides access to Jew.
+[OpenCode Zen](https://opencode.ai/zen) provides access to Jev.
 Create an account, and an API token, then add the plugin to `~/.config/opencode/opencode.jsonc`:

 ```jsonc
 {